JanVogelsang/Neuro/Nervous system/Central nervous system/Functions/somatosensation.md

 ### salamanders and frogs

 Earthbound salamanders and frogs are thought to use magnetic field orientation when they have to find the nearest shore.

+## Electroception

+Electroception is the ability to perceive natural electrical stimuli which is used for detecting objects and communication.

+### Passive electroreceptors

+Some animals detect electricity in their environment without producing it themselves, such as certain sharks, catfish and platypus.

+### Active electroreceptors

+Some species actively generate electricity, including various species of electric fish like the electric eel.
+They can also detect objects in their environment by perceiving how the electric field they produce around themselves is modified by the presence of other objects.
+This reception takes place in electroreceptive sensory cells embedded in the fish's skin, originally described as the electroreceptive retina.
+In addition to electrolocation, many fish also use their active electroreceptive sense to communicate as part of their social behavior.
+For example, each species of fish has their own characteristic discharge profile from the electric organ.